 You and your lawyer should work to find, compile, and preserve evidence, which will be used to prove the extent of the responsible party's liabilities.
 An attorney can also help negotiate an appropriate monetary value for emotional distress and other non-tangible losses.

 Who Can You File Slip and Fall Claims Against?

 When you file a personal injury claim, you need a negligent party to blame.
 The person found to be at fault (or their insurance company) will then have to pay you back.

 Possible liable parties in slip and fall injury claims include:

 The manager and staff

 Basically, anyone responsible for maintaining and keeping hazards away from a property will be held liable for possible accidents and injuries that occur within it.
-You and your Los Angeles Slip and Fall Lawyer can identify more than one responsible party or person at once, depending on the specifics of your case.
+You and your California's Best Slip and Fall Lawyers can identify more than one responsible party or person at once, depending on the specifics of your case.

 If you slipped and fell due to work-related causes, you only need to go through an average workers' comp settlement in California.
 This means submitting a report to your boss, who will forward it to their insurance company.

 Additionally, you don't have to prove your injuries.
 This common practice allows employees to get compensation ASAP and save employers from complicated legal conflicts.